rimask/security/index.md

 **Note:** Some of the services that are described here might not apply to {{site.data.keyword.Bluemix_notm}} Dedicated or Local instances.

-### IBM UrbanCode plug-in for application security testing
+### IBM UrbanCode Plug-in for application security testing

 The IBM Application Security Testing for {{site.data.keyword.Bluemix_notm}} plug-in allows you to run security scans on your web or Android apps that are hosted on {{site.data.keyword.Bluemix_notm}}.
 This plug-in is developed and supported by the IBM UrbanCode™ Deploy Community.